Alice Cooper discography

-This is a discography of American rock artist Alice Cooper.
-It includes 28 studio albums (plus two studio albums with Hollywood Vampires), 48 singles, 11 live albums, 21 compilation albums, 12 video releases, and an audiobook.
+This is the discography of American rock singer and songwriter Alice Cooper and his original band.
+It includes 30 studio albums (plus two studio albums with Hollywood Vampires), 69 singles, 3 extended plays, 12 live albums, 21 compilation albums, 15 video releases, 33 music videos and an audiobook (promo-only releases have been excluded here).
 Six of his studio albums have achieved platinum in the United States and three more have achieved gold.
+He has sold over 50 million records.

-(Promo-only releases, bootlegs, and unauthorized/fan-made releases have been excluded here; individual songs and remixes are discussed in their own article.)
-The labels Cooper has recorded on are Straight, Warner Bros., Atlantic, MCA, Epic, Spitfire, Eagle, New West, and Bigger Picture.
-Over his career, Cooper has sold well over 50 million records.
+Cooper has released music under the record labels Straight, Warner Bros., Atlantic, MCA, Epic, Spitfire, Eagle, New West, and Bigger Picture.